US Politics

 A New Structural Guardrail: Executive Review Board

 To restore balance, Congress should enact statutory reforms to create an “Executive Review Board” — a politically balanced, quasi-state-federal body composed of members of Congress and state Attorney Generals.
-The Board would provide expedited, transparent review of major presidential actions, vetting their constitutional and legal foundations.
-By coordinating with state AGs, it could fast-track key legal questions to the federal courts, increasing the likelihood of meaningful judicial oversight.
+This would help provide expedited review of major presidential actions, maintaining a level of transparency while also vetting legal frameworks.
+Moreover, coordinating with state AGs, could fast-track engagement with federal courts, increasing the likelihood of judicial oversight.

-This is not about stripping power from the presidency; it’s about building real guardrails that ensure decisions affecting millions are justified, tested, and accountable.
+It's not about stripping power from the presidency; it’s about establishing guardrails to ensure that decisions are justified and the government is held accountable.

 Policy Actions to Reinforce Balance